-Midfield maestro Don Masson, the fans' choice as Notts County’s ‘Best Ever Player’ after he inspired our remarkable climb from the Fourth Division to the First, has written his autobiography.
+The autobiography of midfield maestro Don Masson, the fans' choice as Notts County’s ‘Best Ever Player’ after he inspired our remarkable climb from the Fourth Division to the First, will be available from our club shop from Thursday.

-Still Saying Sorry, due out in October and priced £20, is the compelling story of a man still haunted by the fact that he missed a penalty against Peru in 1978, playing for Scotland in the World Cup Finals in Argentina.
+Still Saying Sorry, priced £20, is the compelling story of a man still haunted by the fact that he missed a penalty against Peru in 1978, playing for Scotland in the World Cup Finals in Argentina.

 There’s a fascinating insight into life at the top in London when he starred in the Queen’s Park Rangers team that finished as runners-up to Liverpool but most of all, it deals with his epic achievements in three spells at Meadow Lane.